- Administrative Council

 S. Kathleen, Regis College class of 1971, received her Ph.D. from Brandeis.
 She is the Executive Director of the Transition Task Force for Saint Joseph Preparatory High School.
 She recently concluded a 10-year term as Executive Director of the US Federation of the Sisters of St. Joseph and formerly served as President of the Sisters of St. Joseph.
 She has served on Corporations and Boards of many CSJ sponsored ministries and has facilitated several communities of women religious in planning processes.

 Mr. Minihane received a bachelor’s and master’s degree from Bentley University.
 He has over 35 years of executive experience building and leading high-growth technology companies.
-He is currently CFO at Acme Packet in Bedford, MA.
-Previous positions include COO of Colubris Networks, a global provider of intelligent wireless local area networks for enterprises and service providers.
+He is currently CFO at Actifio, a copy data storage company in Waltham, MA.
+Previous positions include CFO and Treasurer of Acme Packet and COO of Colubris Networks, a global provider of intelligent wireless local area networks for enterprises and service providers.
 He has also held leadership positions as StarBak Communications, Visual Networks, and Microcom.

 Mr. Morris is chairman of Morris Architects.
 He has served as a business leader in local, state, and national venues and has been a Chamber of Commerce president.
 He has served political campaigns from local to national in scope and was a member of the national finance committee for a former presidential candidate.
 He was the founder of the School of Interior Design at the Boston Architectural Center and currently serves on the Boards at St. Mary’s High School in Lynn, Grub Street Inc. and Newton at Home.